invidian/secure-and-reproducible-arch-linux/README.md

 With downloaded and verified Arch Linux ISO, you can now plug your USB device which you would like to use as an [OS Recovery Volume](#os-recovery-volume).
 For now we will write vanilla Arch Linux ISO on it to be able to create a customized version of it.

 For simplicity, you can again use `Utilities -> Disks` application on Tails, select the right device, then open menu and select "Restore Disk Image" option there.

+### Rebooting into offline mode

+With all dependencies from the internet pulled, we can now reboot to make sure our OS has not been tampered and to make sure we stay in offline mode.

+After the reboot, mount the temporary volume, unpack this repository and continue following the instruction.

 ## Day-2 Operations